hrefjeff/sfv_old/hitbox.md

 I used to play guitar for about a year so my left hand has some muscle memory of piano'ing inputs.
 I played trumpet and saxaphone too so my right hand has some muscle memory too.
 For all intents and purposes of this journal I'll just give my experience on what I'm working on and how I'm going about getting better with a HB.

+## Beginning

+I'm doing a 3 month long hitbox journey.
+My mindset going in to this is that I'm going to lose alot in the beginning.
+After 3 months have gone by I hope to figure out if I want to stick with it or stay on pad.